tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 NOTE: application (being installed now) and APK (uploaded to GPC) must have the same version name and build number.

-TODO: previous statement should be checked (and find its source).
+TODO: previous statement should be double-checked (and find its source).

 - run application in debug mode